-Maximising value for money: IFFIm aims to deliver maximum value for money to Gavi for every dollar invested by its Grantors.
+- Maximising value for money: IFFIm aims to deliver maximum value for money to Gavi for every dollar invested by its Grantors.
 As a measure of value for money, IFFIm expects that the cumulative total of IFFIm's disbursements to Gavi will exceed 90% of total Grantor pledges over IFFIm's lifetime.
-As an indicator of this measure, as of 31 December 2019, IFFIm's cumulative disbursements to Gavi were approximately 96.8% of its total outlays since its inception in 2006.

-- Funding cost: IFFIm's cost of funding compared to that of its Grantors serves as an indicator of IFFIm's efficiency.
+As an indicator of this measure, as of 31 December 2020, IFFIm's cumulative disbursements to Gavi were approximately 97.1% of its total outlays since its inception in 2006. - Funding cost: IFFIm's cost of funding compared to that of its Grantors serves as an indicator of IFFIm's efficiency.
 Since its inception, IFFIm has accessed the capital markets at a weighted average cost of borrowing that is in total lower than that of its Grantors.
-IFFIm's weighted average cost of all its bonds issued since its inception is 2 basis points over USD LIBOR.
-This is 8 basis points lower than the weighted average cost of borrowing of its Grantors, which is 10 basis points over USD LIBOR calculated over the same period. - Flexibility: One of IFFIm's core values is the financial flexibility that it provides Gavi by allowing it to delink its immunisation programmes from when Grantor payments are received and link them to when funding is needed.
-This means that Gavi is able to determine the timing and amount of drawdown from IFFIm based on its needs, for example, whether to frontload resources over a short period of time or draw down on smaller amounts over a longer period of time, without incurring significant costs in either situation.
-Because of this flexibility, Gavi was able to drawdown US\$ 316 million of IFFIm funding in 2019. - Strategic market access: IFFIm's funding strategy is premised on the intention to optimise the following three objectives: (1) funding cost; (2) diversification; and (3) raising the profiles of IFFIm and Gavi and increasing awareness of Gavi's immunisation mission.
-IFFIm continues to achieve this strategy by issuing bonds in different currencies and regions, attracting new investors and broadening its geographical reach.
-In 2019, IFFIm undertook bond issuances in two important markets.
-In April 2019, IFFIm issued its third Sukuk in the Islamic capital markets, raising US\$ 50 million for Gavi's immunisation programmes.
-With the Islamic Development Bank ("ISDB") as the sole investor, the transaction highlighted the shared development goals of IsDB, IFFIm, and Gavi while furthering IFFIm's presence in Islamic capital markets and building awareness and support for Gavi programmes among Gulf Cooperation Council investors.
-In July 2019, IFFIm issued its first bond in Norwegian krone, raising kr 600 million in immediate funding to Gavi to help finance research and development of new vaccines by the Coalition for Epidemic Preparedness Innovations ("CEPI").
-In addition to the participation of two Norwegian institutions, Kommunalbanken ("KBN") and Norwegian pension fund MP as investors, the transaction saw Japan's Dai-ichi Life as a major purchaser and IFFIm's first institutional investor from Japan.
-News analytics provider mtn-i recently named this transaction its 2019 Deal of the Year in the Socially Responsible Investing ("SRI") category.
+IFFIm's weighted average cost of all its bonds issued since its inception is 5 basis points over USD LIBOR.
+This is 4 basis points lower than the weighted average cost of borrowing of its Grantors, which is 9 basis points over USD LIBOR calculated over the same period. - Flexibility: One of IFFIm's core values is the financial flexibility that it provides Gavi by allowing it to delink its immunisation programmes from when Grantor payments are received and link them to when funding is needed.
+This means that Gavi can determine the timing and amount of drawdown from IFFIm based on its needs, for example, whether to frontload resources over a short period of time or draw down on smaller amounts over a longer period, without incurring significant costs in either situation.
+Because of this flexibility, Gavi was able to drawdown US\$ 406 million of IFFIm funding in 2020. - Strategic market access: IFFIm's funding strategy is premised on the intention to optimise the following three objectives: (1) funding cost; (2) diversification; and (3) raising the profiles of IFFIm and Gavi and increasing awareness of Gavi's immunisation mission.
+IFFIm continues to achieve this strategy by issuing bonds in different currencies and regions, attracting new investors, and broadening its geographical reach.
+In 2020, IFFIm continued to be active in two important markets.
+In July 2020, IFFIm completed its second bond issuance in Norwegian krone, raising kr 2 billion in immediate programme funding to Gavi to accelerate urgent COVID-19 vaccine research and development activities conducted by the Coalition for Epidemic Preparedness Innovations ("CEPI').
+The bonds were bought by institutional investors from Asia and Europe.
+In October 2020, IFFIm issued US\$ 500 million, 3-year fixed rate benchmark Vaccine Bonds in support of Gavi's core immunisation programmes and efforts to develop and distribute COVID-19 vaccines to countries around the world, particularly low-income countries.
+Three times oversubscribed and priced at a highly competitive yield level, the bonds were bought by diverse investors globally with 52% from Europe, the Middle East, and Africa, 40% from America, and 8% from Asia.
+The participations of diverse and high-quality investors in both transactions reflects the continuing high appeal of IFFIm with global investors to support Gavi's life-saving mission.